Are you looking for good, cheap gloves?

 This isn’t to say that leather is outdated, it still has its time and place.
-But technological advancements in engineering are creating string-knit gloves that are more cost effective than ever before.
+But technological advancements in engineered are creating string-knit gloves that are more cost effective than ever before.

 Along with being friendlier to your wallet, high performance yarns:

-Regardless of the material you choose, regularly washing your work gloves is an excellent cost-savings measure to increase their lifespan.
+Regardless of the material you choose, regularly washing your work gloves is an excellent cost-savings measure to prolong their lifespan.

 Rogue glove buying is the result of having a non-standardized glove program.